laravel-upgrade-helper/laravel-upgrade-helper.github.io/README.md

 This repository contains scripts that generates diff files for Laravel upgrade helper.

+## Why This Project ?

+We know that Laravel has **release notes**, we have Laravel **docs** also we have **Laravel Shift.** We know all these but we wanted to quick look what we should update when we are upgrading our project.
+We build this tool for internal purposes and now decided to open source it.
+Hope that it will be useful for you too.

 ## Goals

 * Support Laravel 5.5 (LTS) and above.